Connectedness properties and splittings of groups with isolated flats: Local connectivity on the boundary of a flat

 For our given compact set $K \subset \Upsilon$, let $C$ be the corresponding compact set of $F$ given by Lemma~\ref{lem:CompactTransfer}.
 Fix a positive constant $D$, and let $\kappa$ be the constant from Theorem~\ref{thm:facts}.
 By Remark~\ref{rem:NullConeTopology}, it suffices to show that for each $r < \infty$ only finitely many $P$--translates of $K$ are not contained in any set of the form $U(\cdot,r,D+\kappa)$.
 According to Proposition~\ref{prop:YNullTranslates}, the $P$--translates of $C$ are a null family.
 Thus only finitely many $P$--translates of $C$ are not contained in a set of the form $U(\cdot,r,D)$.
 For any $p \in P$, if $pC$ lies in a set of the form $U(\cdot,r,D)$ then the corresponding set $pK$ of $\Upsilon$ lies in a set of the form $U(\cdot,r,D+\kappa)$ by Lemma~\ref{lem:SmallTransfer}.
 So $\{pK\}$ is a null family in $\bar{\Upsilon}$. \end{proof}

 Since $P$ acts cocompactly on $F$, Haulmark exploited the similarity between $F$ and $\Upsilon$ to show that $P$ also acts cocompactly on $\Upsilon$ \cite{HaulmarkCAT0}.

-For the rest of this section, we focus on the special setting where $G$ does not split over peripheral subgroups.
+For the rest of this section, we focus on the special setting where $G$ is atomic.
 In this special situation, we can improve the conclusion of Haulmark's cocompactness theorem to get a compact, connected fundamental domain for the action of $P$ on $\Upsilon$.